rust-lang/blog.rust-lang.org/posts/2021-05-07-caught-red-handed.md

 This release works around broken builds on 1.52.0, which are caused by newly added verification.
-The bugs this verification detects are present in all Rust versions, and can trigger miscompilations in incremental builds, so downgrading to a prior stable version is not a fix.
+The bugs this verification detects are present in all Rust versions[^1], and can trigger miscompilations in incremental builds, so downgrading to a prior stable version is not a fix.

 Users are encouraged to upgrade to 1.52.1 or disable incremental in their local